 We love some Harry Potter, and this alcoholic butterbeer cocktail is an homage to the books (or the movies) whichever!

 As Halloween quickly approaches, its time for a little fun with spooky or magic inspired cocktails.
-One source of inspiration for us has been the Harry Potter books, and with our oldest boy discovering the world of Harry Potter via us reading the books aloud to him, he has taken us back to the wonderful magical world of Hogwarts.
+One source of inspiration for us has been the Harry Potter books.
+With our oldest boy discovering the world of Harry Potter via us reading the books aloud to him, he has taken us back to the wonderful magical world of Hogwarts.

-We recently read the chapter about the young wizards and witches’ trip to Hogsmeade, where they partake in a few glasses of Butterbeer.
+We recently read the chapter about the young wizards and witches’ trip to Hogsmeade, where they partake in Butterbeer.
 Butterbeer has captured the imagination of lots of readers (us included) so we wanted to make a a cocktail that would pay homage to this famous wizard beverage, so we came up with our Bourbon Butterbeer.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

-Butterbeer is described as tasting kind of like a less sweet butterscotch, so we wanted to start out with something that would bring some of those caramel flavors to the cocktail, so we went with a nice sweet bourbon which brings a warm hint of vanilla, caramel and baking spices.
+Butterbeer is described as tasting kind of like a less sweet butterscotch, so we wanted to start out with something that would bring some of those caramel flavors to the cocktail.
+In any event. we went with a nice sweet bourbon which brings a warm hint of vanilla, caramel and baking spices.

-We wanted to capture some butterscotch flavor as well, but a traditional butterscotch sauce is awfully thick, which wouldn’t really work in a cold cocktail, as it tends to get really thick.
+We wanted to capture some butterscotch flavor as well, but a traditional butterscotch sauce is awfully thick.
+This wouldn’t really work in a cold cocktail, as it tends to get really thick.
 Wanting a smooth drinking cocktail, we came up with a delicious buttered brown sugar syrup.

 The buttered brown sugar syrup brings a rich deep sweetness, and a beautiful caramel color, plus a hint of buttery flavor.
 The hint of butter adds another dimension of flavor to the syrup, making this more than just a sweet addition.

 Wanting a little bit of a fall flavor, we grabbed one of the quintessential fall ingredients, apple cider.
-Apple cider pairs really well with bourbon and caramel (and is one we have used successfully in other drinks,) so this combination really worked right out of the box.
+Apple cider pairs really well with bourbon and caramel (and is one we have used successfully in other drinks,.)
+This combination really worked right out of the box.

 The apple cider adds a tart freshness and brings an earthy depth to the Bourbon Butterbeer.
 A splash of spicy ginger beer brings a bit of bubbles and gives the cocktail a crisp snappy finish.

-No magical inspired cocktail would be complete with out a little showmanship, so we dropped in a couple of pea sized chunks of dry ice which quickly chills down the drink while causing it to bubble and smoke.
+No magical inspired cocktail would be complete with out a little showmanship!
+We dropped in a couple of pea sized chunks of dry ice which quickly chills down the drink while causing it to bubble and smoke.

-The resulting fog and bubbles definitely feels like something that a wizard would dream up, and the dry ice imparts just a hint of bitterness to the Bourbon Butterbeer, which helps keep this version of Butterbeer balanced and refreshing.
+The resulting fog and bubbles definitely feels like something that a wizard would dream up, and the dry ice imparts just a hint of bitterness to the Bourbon Butterbeer.
+This helps keep this version of Butterbeer balanced and refreshing.

-Once the bubbling stops, blow off the fog and sip away, and see if this Bourbon Butterbeer takes you to a magical place, especially if you are reading Harry Potter while drinking it!
+Once the bubbling stops, blow off the fog and sip away, and see if this Bourbon Butterbeer takes you to a magical place!
+Maybe if you are reading Harry Potter while drinking it!
 Check this cocktail out, as well as other Halloween ones here!